morganmueller/Internet-Geographies/README.md

 #### Wednesday, February 16th
 * Continued work on web mapping fundamentals
+* Mapbox & Google Maps API
+* Overview of publically available data and how to clean data
+* Using publically available datasets for mapping
 * D3.js overview and in class exercise

 ## Section - A Tangible Internet